ZainRizvi/ZainRizvi.github.io/_posts/2020-02-21-the-truth-about-vpc-security-controls.md

 - GCP

 ---
-# The truth about VPC-SC

-Created Time: Feb 20, 2020 6:09 AM
-Status: Drafts

 GCP's [VPC Service Controls](https://cloud.google.com/vpc-service-controls) protection is often described as a virtual firewall for your GCP projects.
 That's a useful mental model for your company's decision makers to think with, but the analogy quickly breaks down if you're an engineer trying to actually implement VPC-SC protection for your GCP projects.